jawndrews/finance-web-dev-project/README.md

-## Full Stack Finance Web App - Everdant
+## Full Stack Finance Web App - MemberMint

 **About**

-Everdant is a web application used for member and financial management for various organizations.
-Use cases include sororities & fraternities, gyms, clubs, non profits, etc.
+MemberMint is a web application used for member and financial management for various organizations.
+Use cases include sororities & fraternities, gyms, clubs, nonprofits, etc.

 **Technologies Used:**